mist64/cbmbus_doc/2 Bus Arbitration.md

 | `$FFA8` | `CIOUT`  | Send byte to serial bus         | `A` = _byte_              |
 | `$FFA2` | `SETTMO` | Set timeout                     | `A` = { `0x00` | `0x80` } |

 Note the difference between `SECOND` to send a secondary address after `LISTEN`, and `TKSA` to send a secondary address after `TALK`.
-XXX TODO bus turnaround
+Layer 2 generally needs this distinction to get the bus into the correct state afterwards.

 All calls deal with layer 3 functionality, except for `SETTMO`, which controls a layer 2 setting.
 The IEEE-488 layer 2 on the PET/CBM has an option to enable (`A` = `0x00`, default) or disable (`A` = `0x80`) timeouts.
-Timeouts are required to allow the talker to communicate an error when opening a named channel, but they can break IEEE-488 not designed for the PET.
+Timeouts are required to allow the talker to communicate an error when opening a named channel, but they can break IEEE-488 devices not designed for the PET.
 The call also exists on all other Commodore 8 bit computers, but has no effect, with the exception of a C64 with an added IEEE-488 cartridge.

 ### Channel I/O API

 The KERNAL's Channel I/O API is higher-level and not specific to the Commodore Peripheral Bus.
 Devices 0-3 will target the keyboard, tape, RS-232 (PET: tape #2) and the screen.
+This API does not support multiple listeners or controller-less transmissions.

-The API allows up to 10 logical files open at the same time.
+Channel I/O allows up to 10 logical files open at the same time, across all devices.
 A logical file is addressed by a user-selected logical file number (0-127).
-To open a logical file, the logical file number and devices primary and secondary addresses (255 = none) have to be set using `SETLFS`, the name has to be set using `SETNAM`, and `OPEN` hast to be called.
+To open a logical file, the logical file number and device's primary and secondary addresses (255 = none) have to be set using `SETLFS`, the name has to be set using `SETNAM`, and `OPEN` hast to be called.

 `OPEN` with a filename will send the `LISTEN`/`OPEN`/_filename_/`UNLISTEN` sequence, associating the name with the secondary address. `OPEN` without a filename will not send anything on the bus, but will remember the secondary address for later operations.